Las Vegas Broken Bones Lawyer

 What Can be Compensated for Broken Bone Injuries?

-Our personal injury lawyers at Cogburn Law Offices will help you receive compensation for your injuries through a jury award or out-of-court settlement that covers a broad range of economic and non-economic damages.
+Our Las Vegas accident lawyers at Cogburn Law Offices will help you receive compensation for your injuries through a jury award or out-of-court settlement that covers a broad range of economic and non-economic damages.
 These damages include:

 - Medical costs and expenses associated with the treatment of the broken bone